rowangithub/DOrder/README.md

 		./msolve.py -no_hoflag -reachability [ML source file]

-You can observe the inferred function type from the terminal (standard output).
+You can observe the inferred function specifications from the terminal (standard output).